Who We Are

 Celeste Tulecki

-Celeste Tulecki (she/they) has always had a hunger to wander into the depths–the depths of the mind, the depths spirit, the forest, the unknown, the ways that the patterns of patriarchy tie our hands whether we are men, women, neither or both.
+Celeste Tulecki (she/they) has always had the hunger to wander into the depths–the depths of the mind, the depths spirit, the forest, the unknown, the ways that the patterns of patriarchy tie our hands whether we are men, women, neither or both.
 Mothered by the mountains and the trees and the human community of central Vermont Celeste has been seeking out work that weaves deep listening and questions, song and and the artistic work of inviting meaningful connection between self, earth, other and the story of why we are here.
 She is now a mother to two children, singer for the joy of singing, lover of play and gathering, student to ceremony and the Earth, seeker of laughter and magic and is delighting in the celebration of their queer body as a source of wisdom and depth.
 Born on and living with this unceded Abenaki land and the knowing that she/they must participate in facing and understanding their participation in structures of power that keep people down, even as a queer person in her whiteness.

 Part of the Central Vermont Guiding Circle since 2014 Celeste has also trained with The School of Lost Borders and has a private practice as a massage therapist where she/they roots into the earth and listens deeply through their touch to weave an invitation for opening, settling in, and deepening into the body.